treerachai/selfbot-6/README.md

 sa/setavatar [image link] - changes your avatar to the image you link

+poll [Title|Option 1|Option 2...] - creates a mini-poll with reactions with up to 9 options

 help/git/github - Sends a link to this repository

 sg/setgame [text] - Sets what game you are currently playing, leave empty to set yourself to not be playing a game (only visible to others)